Advice > Product management

 When answering a PM interview question, your first instinct should be to focus on the user.
 Identify who uses the product, why, and what the use cases are.
 Avoid designing a product based solely on personal preferences.

 That said, do as Apple does and don’t just rely on customer feedback or user preference.
-When answering questions regarding user experience, propose how you plan to tap internal expertise to inform your design solution.
+When answering questions regarding user experience, propose how you plan to tap into internal expertise to inform your design solution.

-4.9 Don’t get stuck in a framework
+4.10 Don’t get stuck on a framework

 As we just said above, frameworks are extremely helpful.
-However, some of our successful candidates have mentioned that excessive reliance on frameworks may hinder your performance.
+However, some of our successful candidates have mentioned that excessive reliance on frameworks may hinder performance.

 During the interview, trust your instinct, and don’t be afraid to deviate from the framework if needed.
 A framework is there to help you craft a better answer, not make you twist your answer to fit the framework.

-4.11 Treat the interview like a conversation
+4.12 Treat the interview like a conversation

-Keep in mind that the interview is a two-way discovery process.
+Finally, keep in mind that the interview is a two-way discovery process.
 While the interviewer assesses if you’re a good fit for Apple, you’re also evaluating if the company aligns with your aspirations and preferences.

 5. Preparation plan